How much does a Ford car service cost?Get a free quote now

 What are the main factors affecting the cost of my Ford car service?

 As you can see from our price guide above, there’s a huge variation in cost between different models, but also between different types of services.
-Plus, the overall cost of a Ford service also needs also include your mechanic’s labour, which will depend on:
+Plus, the overall cost of a Ford service also includes your mechanic’s labour, which will depend on:

 Whether it’s a basic service or a major service

-Whether there’s other major work required as part if your car’s maintenance schedule
+Whether there’s other major work required as part of your car’s maintenance schedule

 How complex the job is likely to be for your car